tugboat/pakyow-web/manual/03 Views.markdown

     another_page.another_root/
       main.html

 In this case requests for '/another_page' will use the 'another_root.html' root view.
-Changing the root view on a directory also changes it for directories further down the heirarchy.
+Changing the root view on a directory also changes it for directories further down the hierarchy.

 <h2 id="section_3.1">3.1 Data Informed</h2>